Fortis College in Landover, MD: Radiologic Technology

 * Contact individual campus for programmatic accreditation.

-The initial accreditation status of the program was considered at the April 20, 2018 meeting of the Joint Review Committee on Education in Radiologic Technology.
+The continuing accreditation status of the program was considered at the January 18, 2022 meeting of the Joint Review Committee on Education in Radiologic Technology.
 The program was evaluated according to the Standards for an Accredited Educational Program in Radiography (2014).

 The JRCERT awards:

-The maximum duration that may be awarded by the Joint Review Committee on Education in Radiologic Technology in this category is three years.
+The maximum duration that may be awarded by the Joint Review Committee on Education in Radiologic Technology in this category is eight years.

-The next site visit is tentatively scheduled for the First Quarter of 2021.
+The next site visit is tentatively scheduled for June 2, 2024.

 In compliance with the requirements of the United States Department of Education, the program is accredited by the: